johnbumgarner/facial_similarities/README.md

 <img src="https://github.com/johnbumgarner/image_similarity_experiments/blob/master/aishwarya_rai_confidence_score.jpg">
 </p>

-The algorithm was able to successfully predict that an image contain in the training data matched an image that was used in the training.
+The algorithm was able to successfully predict that an image contained in the training data matched an image that was used in the training.
 A confidence_score of '0' is a 100% match.
 The success rate was less accurate for images not used in the training data.

 ### Notes: